eanylin/ai-ml-ocp-workshop-m1-guides/kubernetes-overview.md

 * [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/)
   - Creates one or more Pods and ensures that a specified number of them successfully terminate
-  - Job tracks successful completions of pods
+  - Tracks successful completions of pods
-  - When a specified number of successful completions is reached, the task (ie, Job) is complete
+  - When a specified number of successful completions is reached, the task, i.e, Job is complete
-  - Deleting a Job will clean up the Pods it created.
+  - Deleting a Job will clean up the Pods it created

 Architecture